Automattic/wp-calypso/packages/i18n-calypso/README.md

 /*----------------- Good Examples -----------------*/

 // do pass a string argument
-var example = i18n.translate( 'foo' );
+const example = i18n.translate( 'foo' );

 // do concatenate long strings with the + operator var translation = i18n.translate(
-    'I am the very model of a modern Major-General, ' + 'I\'ve information vegetable, animal, and mineral, ' + 'I know the kings of England, and I quote the fights historical ' + 'from Marathon to Waterloo, in order categorical.'
+	'I am the very model of a modern Major-General, ' + "I've information vegetable, animal, and mineral, " + 'I know the kings of England, and I quote the fights historical ' + 'from Marathon to Waterloo, in order categorical.'
 );
 ```